joaquinpelle/Skylight.jl/README.md

 ### Purpose

 A minimal working version of `skylight`.
-Currently under development for interfacing with 3D GRMHD simulations data.
+Currently under development for interfacing with 3D GRMHD simulations.

 ### Requirements